 In the dropshipping model, the supplier is responsible for storing, picking, packing, and shipping all products.
 These vendors must have a solid control over their supply chain lead time and a good supply of decoupling inventory or safety stock to ensure smooth operations.
 They must also be able to ship products quickly and provide tracking information to the customer.

 The reseller only has two responsibilities in the dropshipping model.
-First, they are responsible for creating a storefront to sell their products.
+First, they are responsible for creating a storefront to sell their products using a dropshipping website builder.
 This also includes using eCommerce marketing techniques to attract customers.
 Their second responsibility is to seek out dropshipping suppliers and establish relationships.

 Drop Shipping Process